Customer support Email10.0/10

 So after thinking about it, I sent the information and the domain name 4 hours later.
 (10:23 pm).

 The next day at 4:13 am, I got the email with the information to access my cPanel.
-It was a good thing that the HostNoc team took care of linking the domain name with the hosting.
+Let me tell you, in this Hostnoc review, It was a good thing that the HostNoc team took care of linking the domain name with the hosting.

 But I couldn’t find the application to install WordPress.

-From reading the knowledgebase in Hostnoc I know that there is an application called Softaculous that helps install WordPress with one click.
+From reading the knowledgebase I know that there is an application called Softaculous that helps install WordPress with one click.

 What I did was open a ticket to inform customer support that I didn’t have that app in my cPanel.